antonkhmv/fca/README.md

 The datasets are copied to folders `housing-price-prediction/`, `mobile-price-classification/`, `student-performance-data/`

-The mobile price dataset is downsampled to 512 objects (in pandas: `df.sample(512, random_state=42)`) to speed the calculations up

-For datasets with a prediciton task, the target is binnized using `pd.qcut(..., 2)`.

 # Task 2

+## Code

 Data perparation and classification using sklearn, xgboost and CatBoost can be found in the notebook
 - `LazyFCA-sklearn-xgb-catboost.ipynb`

+## Data preparation

+Numerical attributes were tranformed using Standard Sclaer from sklearn.
+Boolean and Categorical attributes were one-hot encoded.

+## Paramter tuning

+Best parameters were chosen using param grid searches using GridSearchCV

 # Task 3 & 4

+## Metrics

 I chose `f1_macro` as a metric for comaring the predictions as it captures recall and precision for both classes. `AUC ROC` can't be used as we can't calculate probabilities for each class.

+## Data Preparation

+The mobile price dataset is downsampled to 512 objects (in pandas: `df.sample(512, random_state=42)`) to speed the calculations up

+For datasets with a prediciton task, the target is binnized using `pd.qcut(..., 2)`.

+## Parameter tuning

+Parameter tuning concerned binarization of data:

+- Binning with a parameter of number of bins (Using quantiles)

+- One-hot encoding with a parameter of subset of attributes

+- Ordinal Encoding with a parameter of subset of attributes

+## Code

-The code for cross-validation using this metric and grid search implementation can be found in `fca_utils.py`.
+The code for cross-validation using this metric and grid search implementation can be found in `fca_utils.py`

 Data preparation and param tuning for binary and pattern classifiers can be found in the notebooks: